Tag: Lady Gaga (Page 1 of 2)

 MIRRORS Into The Heart (2009)

-With Josef Page joining to the line-up, MIRRORS were now a synth quartet and their second single on Moshi Moshi was a much more soaring statement after the comparatively understated ‘Look At Me’.
+With Josef Page joining the line-up, MIRRORS were now a synth quartet and their second single on Moshi Moshi was a much more soaring statement after the comparatively understated ‘Look At Me’.
 Within its detuned shimmering tones, here was an accessible Cold War centric pop number with a majestic singalong that proved Synth Britannia influences were nothing to be ashamed of.

 Originally available as the single ‘Into The Heart’ via Moshi Moshi Records, re-recorded version on the album ‘Lights & Offerings’ via Skint Entertainment